 persons functioning in jobs or as students just prior to testing were far less likely to be psychiatrically disturbed by their LSD experiences

 A final caveat is that previous successful LSD experiences does not mean future sessions will be successful.
-So, even if you fall under one of these at-extra-risk categories and have used psychedelics without problems, do not consider this to mean anything other than the risk is lower than 100% and so you had a chance to get lucky.
+So, even if you fall under one of these at-extra-risk categories and have used psychedelics without problems, do not consider this to mean anything other than that you had a chance to get lucky.